leo-project/leofs/README.md

        * HIGH Reliability
        * HIGH Scalability
 * S3 Compatible
-    * LeoFS is Amazon S3 comapatible storage system.
+    * LeoFS is Amazon S3 compatible storage system.
-    * If you think public-cloud's cost is HIGH, You can easily switch to LeoFS.
+    * Switch to LeoFS to decrease your cost from more expensive public-cloud solution.

 Where to find more